 After reading the most recent "On Your Desk" post, which includes the desk of my editorial-partner Ellen Datlow, a friend of mine (whose work is far removed from the book publishing field) asked me to please explain what it is that an editor actually does.
-I directed him to a little piece I wrote a while back for the Editing Desk section of my website -- and then decided to post the piece here, for anyone else who may be interested.....
+This post is for him, and for anyone else who may be interested in the subject.....

 In my years as a fiction editor, I have rarely met anyone outside of the publishing industry itself who has any real idea what it is that I do for a living.
 My own mother (before she passed away) was convinced that I spent my days correcting other people's spelling, and she couldn't fathom how a daughter who'd routinely flunked spelling tests had ended up with that job.